 where $\bfB_L:=\bfA_L^\top$ and $\bfB_H:=\bfA_H^\top$.

 Given a signal $\bfx^{(0)}$ defined on $\mathcal{G}$, denote by $\bfx^{(1)}$ the output signal of the lowpass channel of the two-channel filter bank on $\mathcal{G}$.
 We equip $\bfx^{(1)}$ with a reduced graph $\mathcal{G}_1$ and design a new two-channel filter bank on $\mathcal{G}_1$ so that $\bfx^{(1)}$ can be further decomposed.
-The decomposition process can be implemented for several layers for large graph $\mathcal{G}$.
-The sequences of such decompositions and reconstructions, as described in \eqref{eq:decomposition} and \eqref{eq:reconstruction}, is illustrated as the flowchart in Table \ref{tab:Mallat-algorithm} and called Mallat's algorithm.
+The decomposition process can be implemented for several layers.
+The sequences of such decompositions and reconstructions, as described in \eqref{eq:decomposition} and \eqref{eq:reconstruction}, is illustrated in the flowchart in Table \ref{tab:Mallat-algorithm} and is called Mallat's algorithm.